 For the complete app description, go to Google Play (android)

-Easy to use with levels available to choose rather than have to enter numbers
+Easy to use with levels available to choose rather than having to enter numbers.

 Date of this review: July 2016

 The following references relate to articles about apps for diabetes management.